 Property owners strive to minimize operational expenses and ensure tenant safety and comfort.
 By connecting facility systems (IoT technology) and controlling them from one place, building management systems can make for a smart building and enable property owners to find hidden opportunities.

-What are Building management systems (BMS)?
+What is Building management systems (BMS)?

 How do building management systems work?